jsloan3/525final/README.md

 # 525 final project
-Made for group CWE-415 (though this is a use-after free, not a double free, at the professor's recommendation.)
+Made for group CWE-415, Double-Free
 ## Compiling
 Use `make` to compile the program using the makefile.
 Note that `main.c` requires `malloc.c` and `malloc.h`, an older version of the C memory allocator, to work properly.
 ## Usage
 Run the compiled binary and it will give you input instructions!
-Note that `main` is intentionally written with use-after-free bugs built in, so it may crash in unexpected ways.
+Note that `main` is intentionally written with use-after-free and double-free bugs built-in, so it may crash in unexpected ways.

 The goal is to get the program to tell you the secret password! (which isn't so secret if you look at the sourcecode.)
 ## Exploit